|White, black, grey, cream, fawn

 The Pekingese is one of the most popular of all toy breeds and makes a good companion pet.
 He requires minimal exercise but can be difficult to train and, despite having a long average lifespan, he is actually prone to a list of diseases and complaints.
-He also takes a lot of work to groom and to keep looking his best, but if you have the time then you will likely form a very strong bond with the Peke, and he will protect you.
+They also take a lot of work to groom and to keep looking their best, but if you have the time then you will likely form a very strong bond with the Peke, and he will protect you.

-The Peke can adapt to life in an apartment, will get along with most family members including cats, but he can be wary of strangers.
-This wariness may also lead to barking, and this can cause problems with the neighbors, so early training that teaches him when to stop barking should be considered an integral facet of owning this breed.
+The Peke can adapt to life in an apartment, and will get along with most family members including cats, but can be wary of strangers.
+This wariness may also lead to barking, and this can cause problems with the neighbors, so early training that teaches them when to stop barking should be considered an integral facet of owning this breed.

 Overall, there is a reason for this breed’s popularity, and that is that he will form a very strong bond with his primary owner, and the bond is almost impossible to break.